fluxtream/fluxtream-app/README.md

 Read me First
 -------------

 Fluxtream is based on Spring(-MVC) 3.1, Spring Security 3.1 and JPA for the persistence.
-We use Jersey (Rest-WS) for exposing the REST API
+We use Jersey (JAX-WS) for exposing the REST API

 This is a maven project with 5 sub-modules.